molgenis/molgenis.org/public/develop/intellij.md

 ## Middleware
 Before you start, make sure the following middleware is installed on your system.
 * MySQL server.
-    * Create a database called molgenis with a user molgenis that has full permissions on the database.
+    * Create a database called omx with a user molgenis that has full permissions on the database.
 * Java 8 JDK (latest version available from Oracle)
 * Maven >= 3.1.0 (The built-in maven version of IntelliJ is too old to compile molgenis.)
 * Apache Tomcat 7 or 8